 Secondly we see that the balloon patients improved more quickly.
 However they also di dnot undergo as long of a surgery and had no surgery done on the bone.
 Did it take longer for these patients to recover because they had more extensive surgery?

 Lastly, one wonders if the partial repair had something to do with the worse range of motion seen at 2 years in the repair group.
 Did the partial repair make these patients stiffer?
 Again, would these control patients have been better served if they simply underwent debridement and no repair?
 We cannot know from these data.

 While the study was designed as a strict randomized controlled trial, it was not designed in such a way to completely isolate the effect of the balloon on outcome.
 If it were, we would have had to do a partial repair in both groups and then insert the balloon in only one group or do no repair in both groups and insert the balloon in only one group.

 Instead the partial repair was only performed in the non balloon (control) group.
 This leaves us to wonder which of the outcome effects stem from the balloon and which stem from the partial repair portion of the procedure.

-In summary the balloon treatment and the arthroscopic debridement procedure are roughly equivalent.
+In summary the balloon treatment and the partial repair procedure are roughly equivalent.
 It is an intriguing technology and it’s still an open ended question as to whether any slight benefits seen in the balloon group should be attributed to virtues of the new technology or are simply the downside of having done too much by performing a partial repair.
-The device is on a limited rollout currently and the full peer reviewed published study is not yet in circulation.
-We await this publication for a more in depth analysis.
-Time will tell how much value this technology will bring to patients with massive rotator cuff tears

 If you have a large or massive rotator cuff tear and are interested in knowing about options for treatment feel free to contact our office at 716-204-3200 to schedule a consultation.
 Dr. DiPaola is available for telemedicine as well as in person consultations.